 Q: Who is compiling and reviewing the results?

 A: Quadrant Bio Sciences staff process and review the results.
 The Clarifi COVID-19 Test Kit is intended for use by qualified clinical laboratory personnel, specifically instructed and trained in the techniques of qRT-PCR and in vitro diagnostic procedures.
 The Clarifi COVID-19 Test Kit is only for use under the Food and Drug Administration’s Emergency Use Authorization .Any additional questions regarding Quadrant Bio Sciences and their processes, please refer to their website: Home – Quadrant Biosciences

 A: The Clarifi COVID-19 Test Kit is intended for use by qualified clinical laboratory personnel, specifically instructed and trained in the techniques of qRT-PCR and in vitro diagnostic procedures.
 The Clarifi COVID-19 Test Kit is only for use under the Food and Drug Administration’s Emergency Use Authorization.
 Any questions regarding qualifications of Quadrant Bio Sciences, please refer to their website: About Us – Quadrant Biosciences

 Q. Will outside visitors be permitted into school buildings?
 Will outside groups still be able to use school facilities?

-A: Outside visitors or volunteers will be limited and must complete necessary health screening before being allowed in a district building.
+A: Outside visitors or volunteers will be limited.
 Parents/guardians will report to the front office and not go beyond unless it is for the safety or well-being of their child.
 Essential visitors to facilities will be required to wear face coverings and will be restricted in their access to our school buildings.
 Visitors must follow all safety protocols.
-Use of facilities by outside organizations is not currently permitted.

 Q. What is the school district doing about getting clean airflow into classrooms?